Update on Vaping Associated Lung Injury (VALI)

 Recent actions in Washington

-HB 2826 (Clarifying the authority of the liquor and cannabis board to regulate marijuana vapor products), LCB agency-request legislation, was passed by the legislature with nearly unanimous support and delivered to the Governor on March 11.
+HB 2826 (Clarifying the authority of the liquor and cannabis board to regulate cannabis vapor products), LCB agency-request legislation, was passed by the legislature with nearly unanimous support and delivered to the Governor on March 11.
 It took effect immediately upon signage by the Governor on March 25.
 A few resulting considerations for licensees:

-- Currently, all processor and producer/processor licensees must submit the Marijuana Vapor Product Ingredient Disclosure form to LCB under emergency rules (WAC 314-55-1055 – Ingredient Disclosure) filed by LCB on February 5.
+- Currently, all processor and producer/processor licensees must submit the cannabis Vapor Product Ingredient Disclosure form to LCB under emergency rules (WAC 314-55-1055 – Ingredient Disclosure) filed by LCB on February 5.
 More information, and the form itself, is available here: https://lcb.wa.gov/vape/cannabis-licensees

 LCB is planning future rule development on this topic as we explore the science, best practices, and best routes to continue to ensure public safety.
 We continue to look to our licensed community to put the safety and health of Washingtonians at the forefront of practices regarding ingredients in vapor products.

 - Three vapor product licenses for retailers, distributors, and delivery sellers.